Sven Alkalaj: Diplomatic career

-From 2004 until 2007, Alkalaj was posted in Brussels as the mmbassador of Bosnia and Herzegovina to Belgium and the Head of Mission of Bosnia and Herzegovina to the North Atlantic Treaty Organization (NATO).
+From 2004 until 2007, Alkalaj was posted in Brussels as the ambassador of Bosnia and Herzegovina to Belgium and the Head of Mission of Bosnia and Herzegovina to the North Atlantic Treaty Organization (NATO).

 From 11 January 2007 until 12 January 2012, Alkalaj served as Minister of Foreign Affairs in the first and second cabinets of Nikola Špirić, representing the Party for Bosnia and Herzegovina, then led by Haris Silajdžić.
 Alkalaj's resignation as minister was demanded in 2007 after it was published in Bosnian media that he had taken Croatian citizenship in 2006 based upon his mother's lineage.

 From 8 March 2012 to 8 April 2014, Alkalaj was the executive secretary of the United Nations Economic Commission for Europe (UNECE) in Geneva.
-In July 2019, he was appointed by Bosnian Presidency member Željko Komšić as a Permanent Representative of Bosnia and Herzegovina to the United Nations in New York City.
+In July 2019, he was appointed by Bosnian Presidency member Željko Komšić as the Permanent Representative of Bosnia and Herzegovina to the United Nations in New York City.
 On 30 June 2023, Alkalaj presented his credentials to U.S. president Joe Biden as the newly appointed ambassador of Bosnia and Herzegovina to the United States.